emiliebarnard/pokemon-in-python/index.md

 print(cute_charm_data["flavor_text_entries"][0]['flavor_text'])
 ```

-This additional line of code displays all Pokémon that can have this ability:
+This additional snippet of code displays all Pokémon that can have this ability:
 ```python
 for pokemon in cute_charm_data["pokemon"]:
     print(pokemon["pokemon"]["name"])